dhasakgbb/LeftTurn/docs/teams-integration.md

 * **Responses**

   * `format=card`: returns an Adaptive Card JSON payload
-  * otherwise: structured JSON with evidence and optional Power BI link
+  * otherwise: structured JSON with evidence (`result`, `citations`, optional `powerBiLink`)
+  * For all variants the orchestrator returns the raw tool payloads so Teams cards can cite the exact SQL rows or contract passages.

 ---